The Holy Hustle: How To Turn a Lemon Into a Lemonade and Shine At Job Interviews.

 …and you are worried in general.
 Let’s be real: these are not easy times for introverts.
 Most employers expect a “full package,” namely, an employee who not only is good at what they do but also open to people and outspoken.

 Furthermore, today, it’s hard to build a career without top-notch communication skills.
-You need to be your own manager, represent yourself publicly, and be capable of giving public presentations.
+You need to be your own manager, represent yourself in public, and be capable of giving public presentations.
 Therefore, even as an introvert, you are supposed to push yourself out of your comfort zone whenever necessary.

 You also need to know that public presentations are not natural to any of us!
 Research demonstrates that most people fear public presentations more than death!
 Introverted or not, you won’t become a strong presenter without practice.